Danelaw Years - 4: From Aethelred Ii, 'Unraed' to Eadward - the Slow Fuse to Crisis in 11th Century Politics

 An unlucky episode for an unwise king

-Thorough-going overview of England's monarchs and their times, from Aelfred to Eadgar, AD 871-1074 - includes a chronological perspective of their reigns, the men who served them, the women they wedded and their offspring
+Donald Henson's thorough-going overview of England's monarchs and their times, from Aelfred to Eadgar, AD 871-1074.
+Each king receives due attention - even Aethelred II - that includes a chronological perspective of their reigns, the men who served them, the women they wedded and their offspring.
+Sometimes confusing, the era is more than adequately clarified by Mr Henson.